lguzzon-scratchbook/gdb/lib/README.md

 ## 📖 Learn More About Our Initiative

-For a deeper understanding of why GenosDB's source code is not publicly available and our commitment to quality and sustainability, read our [PHILOSOPHY.md](https://github.com/estebanrfp/gdb/blob/main/PHILOSOPHY.md).
+For more details about GenosDB’s design decisions, licensing model, and long-term sustainability approach, see our [PHILOSOPHY.md](https://github.com/estebanrfp/gdb/blob/main/PHILOSOPHY.md).